Holding Employers Accountable for Work Injuries in Texas

 Can I Sue My Employer After a Workplace Injury in San Antonio?

 Filing a lawsuit against your employer after a workplace injury in San Antonio largely depends on whether your employer subscribes to workers' compensation insurance.
 If your employer has coverage, you typically cannot sue them for negligence, as the compensation provides set benefits in exchange for waiving the right to sue.
 However, if your employer is a non-subscriber or if your injury was caused by gross negligence, you may pursue court action to recover additional damages.
 The process can be complex, requiring thorough documentation and sometimes the testimony of expert witnesses.
-Seeking legal counsel can provide clarity and assist you navigationally through these challenging legal waters.
+Seeking legal counsel can provide clarity and assist you through these challenging legal issues.

 What Are Common Defenses Used By Employers Against Work Injury Claims?